May 23: This interview segment I filmed with

 Aug 16: A military person accompanying us to Ground Zero of the Semipalatinsk Test Site in Kazakhstan – measuring radiation levels with a handheld Geiger counter.

 Aug 16: Lunch at the Semipalatinsk Test Site.
 To my left is Ela Ghandi, the former parliamentarian, peace activist, and granddaughter of Mahatma Ghandi.
 What a beautiful and inspiring soul.
-Also pictured are new friends: Rachel Carlsen, Carien Du Plessis and Alice Bromage.

 May 16: Attended Geneva’s Open-ended Working Group of the UN General Assembly on nuclear weapons.
 A significant working paper was submitted by 126 states which had endorsed the pledge originating at the Vienna Conference on the Humanitarian Impact of Nuclear Weapons in 2014.